 Is Gluten Sensitivity Real?

+Because the symptoms are so varied and it is difficult to accurately diagnose, there are many people who don’t believe non-celiac gluten sensitivity is real.
+But what does science say?
 One study split 59 participants who suspected they had a gluten sensitivity into two groups.
 They gave each group either a capsule containing gluten, or a placebo containing rice starch for one week.
 After that week, they swapped the groups.

 Whenever the participants received the gluten-containing capsule, they experienced increased symptoms like abdominal pain, gas, headaches, tiredness, bloating, and brain fog [3].
 Researchers performed another study with a similar format, this time with over one hundred non-celiac participants.
-Just like with the first study, participants reported increased symptoms and decreased quality of life during the week of taking the gluten supplement [4].
+Just like in the first study, participants reported increased symptoms and decreased quality of life during the week of taking the gluten supplement [4].
+Both of these studies prove that gluten sensitivity is real, and it does affect people’s quality of life.

 The Signs of Gluten Intolerance